Xela3026/workflows-docs/docs/workflows.md

 ##### Stream To

-[comment]: <> (does it have to be a CSV file?
-WIP)

-Stores a new CSV file within <BrandName/> that you can access within your workflow.
-This is mainly useful to either store some collated data permanently into a CSV file, or to modify the formatting of a streamed file and potentially insert new information.
+Stores a new plain text file (eg CSV, TXT, etc.) within <BrandName type="name"/> that you can access within your workflow.
+You may use this to store some collated data permanently into a file, or to modify the formatting of a streamed file and potentially insert new information.

 <br/>